NPR and Colorado public radio stations sue Trump White House

 Harrison and CPB have effectively ignored Trump's orders — retaining, for now, its board members, as the case works through the federal courts — and taking no actions to withhold money from NPR and PBS or the hundreds of stations that send funds to the two national broadcasters.

-The relationship is closely intertwined, however, with public radio considering itself an interconnected system.
+The relationship between NPR and member stations is closely intertwined, with public radio considering itself an interconnected system.
 NPR's weekly audience for its programs, articles, podcasts and other offerings exceeds 43 million Americans, according to the network, including through its local stations.
 NPR does not own any stations itself.

 A multipronged attack on news outlets